Power BI is one of the most popular and powerful ways to work with complex business data.

 3. Build your reports

-In Power BI Desktop Report view, you can build numerous visualizations and reports.
+In the Power BI Desktop Report view, you can build numerous visualizations and reports.

 The Report view has six main areas: